 Like I said earlier: I never really understood what was going on here.
 Apparently being published isn’t enough to get in on the sales, or at least on the public keyword search.
 Or maybe the search just doesn’t work, or isn’t being updated.
 Whatever the explanation, I was pretty annoyed.
 I felt like if I continued I’d be wasting effort on something that was never going to pay off, and that there was maybe something a little fishy about 1x.com overall.
 So I pulled the plug and closed my account,

 It wasn’t a total loss because I did learn some things.
 Just looking through the 1x.com galleries improved my sense of what people respond to in a photo.
 I now look at my own work more objectively, I see some shortcomings, and I’ve been going back and re-editing some of it.
 But I’m out of the 1x.com game.
-If you understand it better, and can correct my misconceptions and misunderstandings, please leave a comment.
+If you understand it better, and can correct my misconceptions and misunderstandings, please do so.